 You'll engage your visitors while successfully converting them into customers.

 Visitors will be encouraged to subscribe to your newsletter or make a purchase with fun gamification popups.

-Now that we know all the ways to use popups for collecting zero-party data let's check out the brands that use this strategy to grow their database.
+Now that we know how to use popups to collect zero-party data, let's check out the brands that use this strategy to grow their database.

 The first example is from Jomashop, a leading fashion retailer in watches, handbags, and sunglasses that uses a gamified popup on their website.

 Once you click unlock my offer, the game starts, and you get the prize.
 To receive your discount code, they ask for your email.
 And that's it!

 You get the zero-party data you desire by using popups, and they get their discount code smoothly.
 Win-win!